Women's boxing: United States

-In 2016, Christy Martin became the first female boxer inducted into the Nevada Boxing Hall of Fame.
+Also in 2016, Christy Martin became the first female boxer inducted into the Nevada Boxing Hall of Fame.

-American major boxing broadcasting network HBO broadcast its first women's bout, between Norway's Cecilia Brækhus and America’s Kali Reis, on May 5, 2018, which Brækhus won.
+American major boxing broadcasting network HBO broadcast its first women's bout, between Norway's Cecilia Brækhus and America's Kali Reis, on May 5, 2018, which Brækhus won.

 In 2019 American boxer Christy Martin became one of the first three women boxers (and the first American woman boxer) elected to the International Boxing Hall of Fame; 2019 was the first year that women were on the ballot.

+In 2021, American Claressa Shields defeated Marie-Eve Dicaire and thus became the first boxer in the four-belt era to hold undisputed titles in two weight classes, and the first female boxer ever to be an undisputed champion in two weight classes.

-The first women's boxing match to headline Madison Square Garden, described as the 'biggest women's fight of all time', was held on April 30, 2022, between Katie Taylor and Amanda Serrano, with Taylor’s undisputed lightweight titles on the line.
+The first women's boxing match to headline Madison Square Garden, described as the 'biggest women's fight of all time', was held on April 30, 2022, between Katie Taylor and Amanda Serrano, with Taylor's undisputed lightweight titles on the line.
 Taylor defeated Serrano by split decision.

+In 2023, New York boxer Kathy "Wildcat" Collins became the first female boxer inducted into the New York State Boxing Hall of Fame.

+Also in 2023, American boxer Claressa Shields became the first woman to win the Best Boxer ESPY Award.

+In 2024, President-elect Donald Trump said in a keynote address for Turning Point USA, "There's a spirit that we have now that we didn't have just a short while ago.
+Sadly, we didn't have.
+Who the hell can have spirit watching women get beat up in a boxing ring?
+I don't think that's spirit, right?
+We're going to end that one quick!
+We're going to end it very quickly.
+We're going to end that one very quickly."
+Trump had previously falsely said boxers Lin Yu-ting and Imane Khelif "transitioned from men to women", and said their wins were "demeaning to women".
+He said about Khelif's win over Italian boxer Angela Carini that "this beautiful young woman from Italy" fought against a "man".

 Professional women's boxing has declined in popularity in the United States and struggles to get viewership and sponsorship.
-Many women boxers have to fight in Mexico or Europe in order to make a good living.
-The sport has largely been supplanted by Women's MMA.
+Many women boxers have to fight in Mexico or Europe to make a good living.
+The sport has largely been supplanted by Women's MMA, which is increasingly popular in the USA.